vidalme/cloud-resume/README.md

-Cloud resume challenge
+# Cloud resume challenge
--> started at 09/02 at noon.
+<li> started at 09/02 at noon.